Marketing: B2C marketing

 Business-to-consumer marketing, or B2C marketing, refers to the tactics and strategies in which a company promotes its products and services to individual people.

 Traditionally, this could refer to individuals shopping for personal products in a broad sense.
 More recently the term B2C refers to the online selling of consumer products.

+B2C marketing focuses on appealing directly to consumers.
+It often uses tailored emotional marketing strategies towards individuals.

 C2B marketing

 Consumer-to-business marketing or C2B marketing is a business model where the end consumers create products and services which are consumed by businesses and organizations.
 It is diametrically opposed to the popular concept of B2C or business-to-consumer where the companies make goods and services available to the end consumers.
 In this type of business model, businesses profit from consumers' willingness to name their own price or contribute data or marketing to the company, while consumers benefit from flexibility, direct payment, or free or reduced-price products and services.
 One of the major benefit of this type of business model is that it offers a company a competitive advantage in the market.